Bus lane rules

 A bus lane is a section of road that is reserved either all day or between specific times for the use of buses (and pedal cycles, motorcycles, taxis and authorised vehicles, where indicated by the signs).

-Who is allowed to drive in a bus lane?
+Vehicles allowed to drive in a bus lane

-Signs in each bus lane will show which vehicles are permitted to use them.
+Signs in each bus lane will show which vehicles can use them.

 The Traffic Signs Regulations and General Directions 2016 prescribe the standard signs and markings that must normally be used in bus lanes.
 For vehicles where no standard symbol is specified, the words "authorised vehicles" will appear on the sign.
 If you do not know whether the vehicle you are driving is authorised to use a bus lane, you are advised to assume that it is not.

 Where a bus lane is not in continuous operation, the days and times of operation will be displayed on the signs.
 Where no days or times are shown, the bus lane is in force 24 hours a day, 7 days a week, including public holidays.